 3. Dual-Clutch Transmission

-A dual-clutch transmission system or DCT, also known as a twin-clutch transmission or a double-clutch transmission, does not have a torque converted and primarily involves the use of two separate clutches for odd and even gear sets, thus allowing a seamless shift to higher and lower gears.
-It also does not have a clutch pedal and instead, a computer operates both clutches.
-Hence, it offers the ease of an AT with the performance of an MT.
+The dual-clutch transmission system or DCT is also a multi-speed transmission that does not have a torque converted and primarily involves using two separate clutches contained in a single housing and working as one unit for odd-numbered and even-numbered gear selection.
+This allows a seamless shift between higher and lower gears.
+It also does not have a clutch pedal.
+A computer operates both clutches.
+This features the ease of a traditional AT system with the performance of a manual transmission.
+It Is also called a twin-clutch transmission or a double-clutch transmission

 4. Continuously Variable Transmission

-A continuously variable transmission or CVT is technically another type of automatic transmission.
-However, it does not use mechanical gears unlike an AT and instead, makes use of belts or pulleys to enable seamless gear shifting based on rations and depending on engine speed.
-Compact design and stepless acceleration are some of the advantages of a CVT while different engine feel and cost are some of its downsides.
+A continuously variable transmission or CVT is technically considered another type of automatic transmission.
+However, because it does not use mechanical gears unlike both traditional AT system and manual transmission, some consider it a different transmission system.
+Nevertheless, instead of mechanical gears, it makes use of belts and pulleys to enable seamless gear shifting based on ratios and engine speed.
+The entire gear-shifting process is automated.
+Other implementations have paddle shifters.
+Some of the advantages of a CVT are its compact design and stepless acceleration.

 5. Tiptronic Transmission